About How-To Geek

-How-To Geek is an online technology magazine and one of the top 500 websites in the US.
-Since it was created more than a decade ago, the site’s 10,000+ in-depth articles have been read over 1 billion times.
-More than 15 million people read our articles every month.
+How-To Geek is an online technology publication with tens of millions of readers each month.
+Since it was created more than 15 years ago, in 2007, the site’s 20,000+ in-depth articles have been read billions of times.

 Our readers love How-To Geek because of its unique voice.
 We’re not a website for geeks—we are the geeks.
-We’re the people you turn to when your computer isn’t working right, you need to do something technical, or you want to understand the latest gadgets.
+We’re the people you turn to when your computer isn’t working right, you need to do something technical, or you want to understand the latest gadgets—and which are the best ones to buy.
 We explain it all in simple, approachable terms.
-When providing instructions, we use a copious amount of screenshots that make technical processes easy to follow.
 How-To Geek is for everyone.